NLmeng/LiveTranslator/README.md

 # LiveTranslator
-Translate texts and overlay on screen.
+Translate video frames and overlay on screen.

 ### Getting Started